 A Little History

-Established in 1968 as the Lincoln Twenty Chorale under Chris Trussel, the Chorale today is comprised of about sixty-five volunteer singers from all walks of life who rehearse together weekly.
-The Chorale serves the community by performing a series of concerts each season and through educational outreach.
-For over four decades the choir has presented a diverse, international repertoire embracing music from the past five centuries as well as music of our time.
-Our concerts encompass major works with full orchestra, various instrumental ensembles and acappella works.
+Established in 1968 as the Lincoln Twenty Chorale under Chris Trussel, the Chorale today comprises about sixty volunteer singers from all walks of life who rehearse together weekly.
+The Chorale serves the community by performing a series of concerts each season.
+For over five decades the choir has presented a diverse, international repertoire embracing music from the past five centuries as well as music of our time.
+Our concerts encompass major works with full orchestra, various instrumental ensembles and a capella works.

-The Chorale has sung under the direction of Gregory Norton since 1993.
+The Chorale sang under the direction of Gregory Norton from 1993 - 2018.
 Previous conductors include Donald Brinegar, Dennis Keller, Ted Reed, Scott Bowen and Hanan Yaqub.

 Singing With Others